aquaMetrics/rict/CONTRIBUTING.md

 cd phytobenthosMetrics/
 git checkout -b issue-??
 ```
-(Replacing `??` with the issue number found on Github)
+(Replacing `??` with the issue number found on Github issue you created)

 The first two lines above will clone the repository and open the directory where the files have been copied to.
-The last line will 'checkout' and create new branch called issue-...so you can now start work editing your new branch.
+The last line will 'checkout' and create new branch called issue-??.
+Now you can start work editing your new branch.

 Or using RStudio, use open > new project > version control > paste url: